lsst/dp1_lsst_io/docs/products/hips/index.rst

 Tutorials
 ---------

-See the :ref:`200-level portal <portal-200>`
+See the :ref:`100-level portal <portal-100>`
-tutorials demonstrating how to explore the HiPS maps.
+tutorial demonstrating how to explore the HiPS maps.